 - Functional description.

-- Port list on page 2-74.
+- Port list on page 2-80.

-- AHB5 bus properties on page 2-77.
+- AHB5 bus properties on page 2-83.

-- Read and write latencies on page 2-77.

-The AHB5 to AHB5 sync-up bridge provides connectivity between AHB5 interfaces where there is a slow upstream side and a fast downstream side.
+The AHB5 to AHB5 sync-up bridge synchronizes AHB5 interfaces where the upstream side is slower than the downstream side and the clocks are synchronous, in phase, and have a 1:N frequency ratio.
 It can also be placed on power and clock domain boundaries due to its Q-channel handling capabilities.

 A parameter defines whether burst transfers are converted into single transfers on the downstream side, or BUSY sequences are inserted while waiting for the new upstream data to arrive.
 Otherwise the bridge inserts IDLE transfers to the attached slave.
+If burst is supported and the bridge receives an error response on the downstream side during the sequential beats of the burst, it cancels the remaining transfers in the burst.
+The upstream side rejects the remainder of the burst by providing error responses while the downstream side is kept in IDLE state.